DENTAL AMALGAM REMOVAL

 Micro-doses of mercury vapor are also released from amalgam fillings when eating or drinking hot foods and during dental cleanings.
 (Any situation where heat is involved).

-Once in your body, the mercury primarily is distributed between the brain and kidneys and can readily be transferred to the fetus via the placenta.
+Once in your body, the mercury primarily is distributed between the brain and kidneys or can readily be transferred to the fetus via the placenta of the mother.

 How does mercury enter the blood stream?